hse-project/hse-python/CONTRIBUTING.md

 Please format Python source and stub files with [`black`](https://github.com/psf/black).

-In order to contribute to the project, you may want to setup a virtual environment for the project which can be done using the following:

 ### Working in the HSE Repository

 If you are working on a feature or bug that requires work in both `hse` and